MORYX-Industry/application-developer-training/chapter-2-drivers.md

 ```
 moryx add step Colorizing
 ```
-Now, in order to use simulation, add the package `Moryx.Drivers.Simulation` to the project `Moryx.Resources.PencilFactory`.
+Now, in order to use simulation, add the package `Moryx.Drivers.Simulation` to the project `PencilFactory.Resources`.

 The ColorizingCell is using a protocol, where it can read and write variables on the physical cell.